PUBLICATIONS

 For IEEE Publications:

-material for advertising or promotional purposes, creating new collective
+this material for advertising or promotional purposes, creating new collective

 works, for resale or redistribution to servers or lists, or reuse of any